 Support for Oracle sequence replication is supported for replication to Oracle only.
 No support is provided for replicating a sequence value to a non-Oracle replicate database.

 Replication Agent supports replication of sequences in the primary database.
 To replicate a sequence invoked in a primary database, the sequence must be marked for replication, and replication must be enabled for that sequence.
-(This is analogous to marking and enabling replication for tables.)
+This is analogous to marking and enabling replication for tables.

 Note Marking a sequence for replication is separate from enabling replication for the sequence.
-If the value of the pdb\dflt\object\repl parameter is true, replication is enabled automatically at the time a sequence is marked.
-For more information, see "Enabling and disabling replication for sequences" on page 60.
+If the value of the pdb_dflt_object_repl parameter is true, replication is enabled automatically at the time a sequence is marked.
+See "Enabling and disabling replication for sequences" on page 58.